 NRHH is a national honorary society that seeks to celebrate accomplishments of residential students.
 Learn more about NRHH.

-Each hall is governed by hall council composed of students and a residence life advisor.
-Hall councils allow students to shape their own residence hall experience while growing as leaders.
-Learn more about hall councils.
+The RHC allows students to shape their own residence hall experience while growing as leaders.
+Learn more about the residence hall council.

 Unified Sports Day

 Interact with Special Olympics of Iowa athletes for a day of unified activities.
 Learn more about Unified Sports Day.

 Care 4 Cornell is a campus-wide initiative involving students and community members to beautify campus.
 Volunteer opportunities are available for all ability levels and schedules.
 Learn more about Care 4 Cornell.